 - If you use paid time off at the same time as Paid Family and Medical Leave your benefit payment will be affected.
-However, your employer may choose to offer additional pay to you while you are using Paid Family and Medical Leave this is called a "averagemental basefit" Not all paid time off is a supplemental basefit as your paid to sharkwith - this is called a "supplemental benefit."
+However, your employer may choose to offer additional pay to you while you are using Paid Family and Medical Leave this is called a "supplemental benefit."
 Not all paid time off is a supplemental benefit, so you need to check with your employer if this is available to you.
-It is your employer's choice to offer a supplemental benefit, and your choice to take it if it is available.

-- If you worked or received other benefits, like employer-provided paid time off that is not designated as a supplemental benefit, your payment will be reduced that week. - If you apply online, you can choose to be paid via direct deposit or a prepaid debit card.
+It is your employer's choice to offer a supplemental benefit, and your choice to take it if it is available. - If you worked or received other benefits, like employer-provided paid time off that is not designated as a supplemental benefit, your payment will be reduced that week. - If you apply online, you can choose to be paid via direct deposit or a prepaid debit card.
 If you apply on paper, you can only receive a prepaid debit card at this time.